leelasowmyajan/basic-graph-model/01-modeling-nodes/modeling-nodes.md

 - **Use case #4** - Who wrote a specific book?

-To address this, we introduce a new entity: **Author** to capture this additional information.
+To address this, we need to introduce a new entity: **Author** to capture this additional information.